xp5-org/scale-model-concrete-blocks/README.md

 - Use a shaker or a vibrator motor to vibrate the cement form.
 Due to the scale of the project, it may not be practical to use a small-scale vibrator.
 Instead, shake the entire form assembly to encourage the sand to settle out of the aggregate and into the recesses and feature points.

 after mixing , vibrating to remove air pockets is critical.
 Once done, remove the clamps and top wood pieces carefully, let it sit for about 4-6 hours (depends on temperature and humidity).
 Once the concrete has dried enough to not be disturbed by a light touch, gently submurge the form in water deep enough to cover the concrete.
 Once it is underneath water, it will cure within 48 hours we can remove the forms. sometimes as soon as 24 hours if it is in a warm environment

+To remove the forms:
+- gently wiggle the forms side to side, it is a technique to learn and is difficult to describe, like asking someone to explain how to crack an egg without breaking the shell.
+- if you aren't sure you can wait another additional day, ive found by the 3rd day of curing when submerged in water, the blocks are much more resillient.

 Tips:
 - it is better to UNDER fill the form, than over-fill. do not over-fill the form! the blocks will not fit together if they are too wide (over-filled).